ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 ### **Survivor counts per groups of nodes**
-- There are a some with no nodes at all, where there are fairly large numbers on non-survivors
+- There are a some with no nodes at all, even here there are fairly large numbers of non-survivors
 - Therefore examine in particular the following groups
     - Three or less vs all others
     - Four or less vs all others
     - Between 1 and 3 vs all greater than 3
     - Between 1 and 4 vs all greater than 4
-- Export groupings to Excel for $\tilde{\chi}^2$ (Chi Squared) analysis
-- See Appendix entry "Examining Nodes groupings" for examination of all nodes groupings...
+- See Appendix entry "Examining Nodes groupings" for tables of other nodes analyses...

 **Grouped by 3**